-Email me for details at angelajameseditor AT gmail.com.
+Email me for details at b4youhitsend AT gmail.com.

 All-Day Master Class: Before You Hit Send: A Hands-on Self-Editing Course

-**Note, this class can be offered in a super-condensed 2-hour version
+**Note, this class can be offered in a super-condensed 2 to 3-hour version

-This is the condensed version of Angela’s 3-week online self-editing workshop.
-The workshop runs from 9:00 a.m.-4:30 p.m., with a very short morning and afternoon break, and a one-hour break for lunch.
+This is the condensed version of Angela’s 5-week online self-editing workshop.
+The workshop runs from approximately 9:00 a.m.-4:30 p.m. (times can be revised) with a very short morning and afternoon break, and a one-hour break for lunch.
 Topics cover everything from the basics of self-editing (punctuation, grammar, adverb/adjective use) to the more advanced topics of pacing, passive voice, overwriting and much, much more!

-Learn to self-edit and polish your manuscript in this all-day workshop presented by a Carina Press Editorial Director, Angela James.
+Learn to self-edit and polish your manuscript in this all-day workshop presented by Angela James, editor and strategist.

 What you will learn: